 3. College Supplements: Required Essays

 As an admissions officer who has evaluated thousands of applications, I can’t tell you the number of times I felt wildly impressed after reading a main Common Application essay, only to be let down after reviewing a bland and generic supplemental response.
 Students often place so much emphasis on the main personal statement, they can lose steam when it’s time to tackle supplemental essay questions.

 When Georgia Tech asks “beyond rankings, location, and athletics, why are you interested in attending Georgia Tech,” how will you respond if you are primarily attracted to their strong reputation, vibrant urban setting, and infectious school spirit?
 The single most important step students can take to prepare for school-specific questions is to research!

 Go online; read up on the school’s philosophy and mission; check out details pertaining to your prospective major; find specific class titles that interest you; locate a study abroad program that excites you; identify academic opportunities that are unique to that school; determine which clubs on campus you’d most like to join; take a virtual tour (if one’s available); scan the student newspaper online for hot issues on campus; and talk to current students (or alumni) if possible.
 Then, after you’ve conducted your research, take the next step and show an authentic connection between the school and you.
 How do those facts fit with the sort of person you are and the type of college experience you desire?

 Much of the Common Application is common.
 Every student who applies must submit biographical information, a family background, and an educational history.
 It’s the personal aspects of the application—including the Activities page and the supplemental essays — that will allow you to shine.
+If you’re looking for individualized help with your college essay or another area of your application, contact us today to work with one of our college admissions experts.
 Best of luck!

 Check out Elyse’s other 2017-2018 Common App articles: